 By MICK ROBERTS ©

-THE Asian belief of Karma, a spiritual notion where intent and actions influence the future, played an interesting role in the story of a former Kogarah pub.
+THE Asian belief of Karma – a spiritual notion where intent and actions influence the future – played an interesting role in the story of a pub in Sydney’s south.

 The Kogarah Hotel, at the southern corner of the Prince’s Highway and English Street, was the venue for a meeting of the Anti-Chinese League in 1888.

 The meeting established a branch of the League, a lobby organisation formed to protest against Chinese immigration.
 The meeting conjured up enough interest for a branch to be established at the Kogarah pub, where the group held regular meetings.
 Ironically, the old pub, where once the members boasted of how they turfed the Chinese from the Newtown Markets, would in its distant future become home to a Buddhist monastic order.
 Today, the former pub is the headquarters of the Nan Tien Buddhist Temple, founded in China.